• Free returns until January 15

 The certificate of authenticity of an artwork

-In order to guarantee the traceability of the object, the certificate of authenticity of a work of art specifies the name of the author, the title and the characteristics of the work.
+To ensure the traceability of the object, the certificate of authenticity specifies the artist's name, the title, and the characteristics of the work.

 Summary